Please note that it is important to follow the steps as they are presented below:

 If you are not a New York State Resident, please skip to Step 4.

 The New York State Aid For Part-Time Study Program (APTS) is a financial aid grant for part-time students meeting residence, income, academic, or other requirements, as established by state law.
-Applications are available at the C-GCC Financial Aid Office or Download it here.
+Applications are available at the C-GCC Financial Aid Office or download it from our Forms page.

 Completed APTS applications should be submitted to the C-GCC Financial Aid Office prior to the deadlines indicated on the application.
 The deadline for the Fall semester is usually mid-September and the deadline for the Spring semester is usually late January.
 Students are notified of their awards approximately 6-8 weeks after the application deadline.